Everyday Percentage Calculator

 Why can’t I calculate percentage change from zero?

 Percentage change requires dividing by the original value.
-If the original value is zero, you would be dividing by zero, which is mathematically undefined.
+If the original value is zero, the formula would require division by zero, which is mathematically undefined.

 What is the difference between percentage points and percent change?